-It’s important to keep safe when involved in winter sports such as skiing and snowboarding, there is always an element of risk with this kind of activity and it is important to plan for all eventualities.
-There is more of an inherent risk associated with winter sports, however, accidents can happen due to the neglect of others no matter how prepared you are, and if they do then we are here to help.
+It’s important to keep safe when involved in winter sports such as skiing and snowboarding, but there's always an element of risk with this kind of activity.
+You can try to plan for all eventualities, but accidents do happen due to the neglect of others, no matter how prepared you are.
+If that happens, we are here to help.

-Before travelling make sure that your insurance is up to date and covers all activities you’ll be doing, recent research by the foreign office found that a third of people who partake in winter sports do so without the appropriate insurance.
+Before travelling make sure that your insurance is up to date and covers all activities you’ll be doing.
+Recent research by the Foreign Office found that a third of people who take part in winter sports do so without the appropriate insurance.

 Winter sports include but are not limited to:

 - Ice skating

 - Bobsleigh / skeleton

 There are many kinds of winter sports accidents and these are just a few example claims:

 - Faulty / damaged equipment